behave/behave/docs/comparison.rst

 likely forget to remove this sentence when we do.

-On the issue of step argument transforms, behave does not currently support these but it does support the use, by default, of the parse_ library for matching step text which provides a similar level of functionality for basic types like strings and numbers.
+On the issue of step argument transforms, behave does not currently support these but it does support the use, by default, the parse_ library for matching step text which provides a similar level of functionality for basic types like strings and numbers.
 Extended functionality may be added at a later date.